Roger Tuivasa-Sheck: Switch to rugby union; Auckland Blues (2022–23)

 On 20 April 2023, Tuivasa-Sheck confirmed he will be returning to the New Zealand Warriors on a three-year deal beginning in 2024.
 Later that year Tuivasa-Sheck revealed on The Morning Shift Podcast that in his return to the club that he will go in as a centre, rather than his traditional position of fullback.

 Tuivasa-Sheck finished the 2023 Super Rugby Pacific season playing in seven games, as he missed out on selection for the All Blacks’ squad for the 2023 Rugby World Cup.
 He started at fullback for Auckland in the 2023 Bunnings NPC.

-Return to rugby league; New Zealand Warriors (2024-)
+Return to rugby league; New Zealand Warriors (2024–26)

 Tuivasa-Sheck made 18 appearances for the New Zealand Warriors in the 2024 NRL season and scored five tries which saw the club finish 13th on the table.

 On 27 March 2025, it was announced that Tuivasa-Sheck would be ruled out for at least eight weeks with a hamstring injury.

 He played 19 matches with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.
+On 23 May 2026, in a 30–12 win against the St George Illawarra Dragons, Tuivasa-Sheck suffered an ACL injury which ruled him out for the remainder of the Warriors' 2026 season.

+Wakefield Trinity (2027–)

+In March 2026, Wakefield Trinity of the Super League confirmed they had signed Tuivasa-Sheck on a two-year deal starting in 2027.